Skip to main content

 6 mentions Positive Neutral Negative

-• “The new graphics show which modules enhance which units, which is a plus.”
+• “The new graphics clearly show which modules enhance which units, which is a helpful feature.”

 • “No graphic for destroying an enemy HQ?”

-• “In general, game mechanics as a tactical strategy are great for fast matches and good enough just for beginners, but to achieve bigger success from non-fans of the foundation board game, it seriously lacks immersion.
-For example, Wingspan has maintained a great audience over the years where the UI, quality of graphics, music, and story are head and shoulders above Neuroshima.”
+• “In general, game mechanics as tactician strategy is great for fast matches and good enough just for beginning, but to achieve bigger success from non-fans of foundation board game it seriously lacks immersion.
+For example, Wingspan has and keeps a great audience over years where UI, quality of graphics, music & story, narrative is head & shoulders above Neuroshima.”

 • story